teambit/bit/README.md

 #### Installing components with npm/yarn

-You can install components shared to [Bit’s hub](https://bitsrc.io/components) from Bit’s package registry via the NPM or Yarn clients.
+You can install components shared to [Bit’s hub](https://bitsrc.io/components) from Bit’s [package registry](https://blog.bitsrc.io/introducing-bits-npm-package-registry-f4892de57b0c) via the NPM or Yarn clients.
+This means Bit can turn any repository and library into a multi-package monorepo almost instantly, without refactoring, and with advanced discoverability.

 #### Importing components with Bit